SebastianHFM/SebastianHFM/README.md

 ## About Me :

-- 🏢 I am currently working as a **Analyst QA Junior** at https://www.aclti.com/es/
+- 🏢 I am currently working as a **Analyst QA** at https://www.aclti.com/es/
 - 🎓 Studies for Software Analyst at https://ciisa.cl/
 - 🏡'Lives in **Santiago Chile**